top of page

 I love how words, language, and stories can connect people across time, space, and cultures.

-At Yale, I majored in English and studied Japanese, including a summer in Tokyo.
+At Yale, I majored in English and studied Japanese, including a summer internship in Tokyo.
 Playing in a band, I learned how to write pop songs and perform in public.

 After graduation, I worked as a journalist in New York, San Francisco, and New Hampshire, where I learned to uncover stories, talk to strangers, and write on deadline for real-life readers.